-The tide on this iconic Cornish beach, considered by many to be the finest in the county, was falling away for my winter re-visit, allowing access to the nearby satellite beaches.
+The tide was falling away on this popular Cornish beach, considered by many to be the finest in the county, giving access to the adjacent satellite beaches.
 The low midday sun lit the valley behind the beach and the white horses that topped the sets of rolling waves.
-Visitors and locals alike were walking off the Christmas festivities and looking forward to a bright 2014.
+Visitors and locals alike were walking off the Christmas festivities and looking forward to a bright New Year.
 They couldn’t have found a finer spot.
-Happy New Year.

 The stunning vista at Porthcurno beach.

-A bright day with a rising tide greeted me at Porthcurno beach for this seasonal re-visit.
-The calm sea shone silver, the breakers almost translucent as they arched and fell on the golden sand.
+A bright day with a rising tide was the order of the day at Porthcurno beach.
+A calm sea shone silver, the breakers almost translucent as they arched and fell on the golden sand.
 This is a magical beach in any weather and season.
 You could sense the pressure lifting from beachgoers’ shoulders as they walked the beach or sat gazing out to sea.
-Highly recommended.

 The rhythms of nature at the beach for Jane.

-Bright sunshine greeted me for this return to the iconic Porthcurno beach, in West Cornwall.
+It was bright sunshine all the way for this return to the celebrated Porthcurno beach in West Penwith.
 As the tide fell away, you could still find seaweed goodwill messages, to be read from the Minack theatre above by this year’s visiting actors.
-Lots of people were on the beach and a harmonious atmosphere pervaded the little groups I talked to.
-The enhancing benefit that this magical place gave to everyone who was there was almost palpable.
-This is a great beach, highly recommended.
+Many people were on the beach and a harmonious atmosphere pervaded the little groups.
+The enhancing benefit of this magical place was almost palpable.

-Ellie and Abigail, from the University of London’s Central School of Speech and Drama, enjoy the beach.
+Ellie and Abigail, from the University of London’s Central School of Speech and Drama, enjoying the beach.

 This is one of the most beautiful, natural beaches in Cornwall.
 It feels pristine and untouched.
-My re-visit at low tide showed me the two beaches round to the east, where I was also able to film.
-Great beach, strongly recommended.
+This visit at low tide gave access to the two beaches round to the east, where I was also able to film.

-With Cherry, who explained the harmonising qualities of the beach to her.
+With Cherry, who explains the harmonising qualities of the beach to her.

-An iconic Penwith beach, sitting next to the Minack Theatre, which is carved into the cliffs above.
+This is the most well known Penwith beach, located next to the Minack Theatre, which is carved into the cliffs above.
 The beach still has the tiny cable house, designed to help send telegrams to America, standing at the head of the beach.
 There is a nearby choice of large car parks with toilets, and there is a café at the Minack theatre.
-The beach has very impressive square blocks of granite in the westerly cliffs, almost pink in certain light.
+The beach has very impressive square blocks of granite in the western cliffs, almost pink in certain light.